Everything You Need to Know About TMJ and Trigeminal Neuralgia

 vi) TMJ disorders

 The temporomandibular joints connect the lower jaw to the skull.
 These joints are found on both sides of the head, just below the ears.
-The term "TMJ Disorders" is used to refer to conditions that lead to pain and movement difficulties in the jaw joint and muscles.
+"TMJ Disorders" refers to conditions that lead to pain and movement difficulties in the jaw joint and muscles.
 This pain can radiate to your face leading to facial pain.

 vii) Trigeminal Neuralgia

 This refers to a chronic pain disorder that affects the trigeminal nerve located at the base of the brain.
-It is often caused by compression of the trigeminal nerve, underlying medical conditions such as multiple sclerosis, and nerve damage.
+It is often caused by trigeminal nerve compression, underlying medical conditions such as multiple sclerosis, and nerve damage.
 People with this condition often experience pain on one side of the face, but it can also affect both sides.

-This article focuses on two main causes of facial pain: TMJ disorders and Trigeminal Neuralgia.
-In the rest of this article we will discuss in detail everything you need to know about these two conditions.
+This article focuses on two leading causes of facial pain: TMJ disorders and Trigeminal Neuralgia.
+Therefore, we will discuss everything you need to know about these two conditions in detail.

 TMJ vs TRIGEMINAL NEURALGIA